 We are looking at attainment from a low performing cohort in KS1.
 More children have made good progress, writing was low but we provided honest assessment.
 Maths wise we are above national levels so there is no lingering covid impact.
 Our disadvantaged pupils in this cohort are way above the national average.
 Writing is highlighted again as something that needs to improve.

-г Kyle Brown asks do we have national data from previous years?
-A. Yes, it is available and can be provided.
+Kyle Brown asks do we have national data from previous years?
+A. Yes it is available and can be provided.
 Non-disadvantaged pupils made more progress than our disadvantaged pupils, so we need to look at the reasons behind this.
 Comparative data is presented to governors.
 Kyle Brown comments that looking at the comparative KS1 data there is a valid comparison and pupils are improving.
 Girls make more progress than boys in reading by some margin and in writing by even more of a distance.
 In maths boys make great progress and the girls make fairly good progress.
 Reading and writing could be better for boys and we need to look at how we make it work.
 This will be an SDP action point.
 If we look at national data this is bound to be reflective of the picture.
 Our most marked gap in data is between boys and girls.
-It is agreed a designated data meeting is not necessary and that data is best utilised to shape the SDP moving forward.
-SDP Governors comment that coming out of covid the data is still fairly positive.
+SDP It is agreed a designated data meeting is not necessary and that data is best utilised to shape the SDP moving forward.
+Governors comment that coming out of covid the data is still fairly positive.
 The EYFS is the least concerning because it pertains to individuals and their needs and we need to look at supporting them specifically.
 The efficacy of writing interventions is discussed.
 We need to raise standards in writing across all year groups.
 The SLT will review this data and discuss how it impacts on the SDP and how it relates to the PP strategy.
 The PP strategy should reflect the SDP.
 SDP meeting is set for 9 th November and governors are welcome to join if they wish.
 Sally Critchley was going to be the writing lead so SLT need to take this and lead on it for the rest of this year.
 Pupil Premium We are finding that it is lower in KS1 and EYFS than KS2.
-Some local schools have said they ask all parents to fill out a PP form on entry to the school.
+Tregolls have said they ask all parents to fill out a PP form on entry to the school.
 It is agreed a link for PP and FSM will be sent to all families (post meeting this has been actioned by Charlotte Overton).
-5. SDP This has been circulated ahead of the meeting and read by governors.
-6. SAFEGUARDING See item 4.
-7. SEND There is an increase in our SEN responsibilities with the new intake of children.
+SDP This has been circulated ahead of the meeting and read by governors.
+SAFEGUARDING